 There are no requirements or assumptions that any of us are expert, accomplished writers.
 All you need is an interest in any kind of writing (journals, blogs, poetry, life writing, genealogy, newsletters, etc.).
 The group could provide a forum for anyone who would like to read from their own writing (asking for feedback if wished).
 The group could read and discuss small passages about the craft and practice of writing; they may also bring in writers from our larger community as guest speakers.
 Location: Conference Room

-Poetry Workshop: F, March 6th & 27th, 11 AM In this workshop, participants will share their poetry with peers and receive comments, support, and encouragement for their writing process.
+In this workshop, participants will share their poetry with peers and receive comments, support, and encouragement for their writing process.
 We will be using a workshop structure that encourages play, experimentation, and makes room for people who are new to poetry as well as those who have been writing for decades!
 Even if you're a writer of prose, we encourage you to come and learn a different mode of expression where your language gets to stand center stage.
 Come warm yourself as the months get a little colder with some poetry as we join together in community with each other.
 Cost: $10 per session.
-Register at ARC or on the GymMaster Member Portal.
+Registration required.

 April 10th - Ending a Line, Ending a Poem (here we are going to talk about line breaks and ending poems)